pmonks/clojars-poms/README.md

 Note: the `repl-init.clj` script uses the [spinner](https://github.com/pmonks/spinner) library, which isn't compatible with the `clj` command line script.

-The first time this script is run it will pull down all POMs from clojars.org, which can take an hour or more depending on your network connection.
-As of mid 2022, this is ~250,000 POM files (and the same amount of metadata files for caching purposes) totalling ~2.2GB.
+The first time this script is run (and assuming the `prevent-sync` flag is set to `false`) it will pull down all POMs from clojars.org and cache them locally, which can take an hour or more depending on your network connection.
+As of mid 2023, this is ~265,000 POM files (and the same number of metadata files for caching purposes) totalling ~2.4GB.
+On subsequent runs it will be a lot faster (especially if `prevent-sync` is set to `true`!), as it uses etag requests to Clojars to only pull what's new or modified.

 Look at [`repl-init.clj`](https://github.com/pmonks/clojars-dependencies/blob/master/repl-init.clj) for more details on what the script sets up and how you can experiment with this data.